Renseck/AudioTranscriber/README.md

 ## Installation:

 Open an Anaconda prompt, cd to the AudioTranscriber folder and run "pip install -r requirements.txt" to make sure all important packages are installed.
-Optionally, you go to the Vosk's [official website](https://alphacephei.com/vosk/models) and download a specific model to improve your results.
+Optionally, you may go to the Vosk's [official website](https://alphacephei.com/vosk/models) and download a specific model to improve your results.

 E.g. for Dutch, the model named "vosk-model-nl-spraakherkenning-0.6" is used (and is actually **required** to make this script work, as of now).
 Simply place it in the local folder where the .py file is located.